burtcorp/jmespath-java/README.md

 Most of the work a runtime does is converting back and forth between Java types.
 The core runtime can't know about all of the types of structures you want to search, but it knows that they will be JSON-like, so it uses the runtime adapters to help translate.
 The Jackson runtime adapter, for example, translates the world of `JsonNode`s into Java types like `List` and `String` when asked by the core runtime.

-Runtime adapters can wrap libraries like [Gson](https://github.com/google/gson), but can also make it possible to search Java beans with JMESPath.
-A runtime adapter could translate "get property X" to a `getX()` method call via reflection, for example.
+Runtime adapters can wrap libraries like [Gson](https://github.com/google/gson), but can also make it possible, for example, to search Java beans with JMESPath by translating JMESPath operations to reflection calls.
 The structure to search doesn't have to be JSON, it just has to be JSON-_like_.

 A good starting point for writing a new runtime adapter is reading the code of the existing adapters and the docs for `Adapter` and `BaseAdapter`.
 There are also JUnit tests in `JmesPathRuntimeTest` and `JmesPathComplianceTest` that can be subclassed and run against any runtime.